bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Fundamental-Concepts-In-Javascript.md

 ### Callbacks Lesson Concepts

--   <span id="133e">Given multiple plausible reasons, identify why functions are called "First Class Objects" in JavaScript.</span>
+-   <span id="133e">Given multiple plausible reasons, identify why functions are called “First Class Objects” in JavaScript.</span>
 -   <span id="22a1">they can be stored in variables, passed as arguments to other functions, and serve as return value for a function</span>
 -   <span id="5b83">supports same basic operations as other types (strings, bools, numbers)</span>
 -   <span id="2419">higher-order functions take functions as arguments or return functions as values</span>